Dawn at the Track with Kentucky Derby Winning Jockey Stewart Elliott

 “He’s just breezing, just breezing,” said Elliott adjusting straps atop the dark bay horse he had headed toward the track for training.
 All the early starts are about getting ready for race day.
 Elliott said horses are like, “athletes.
 They have to be fit and conditioned.
 So we’ll work ‘em, you know, half-mile, five eighths of a mile, we’ll just get them ready and keep them fit...keep them in shape for racing.”

-It takes around fifteen minutes to ride the horse out and around the track.
-Back at the barn, a team of grooms will not only get the horse ready to go out but upon a horses return, the team untacks, washes the sweat off, and hooks the horse up to a clothesline-type of merry-go-round.
-More simply known as a hot walker, the mechanical device can walk up to four horses a time and is an important step after the horses run.
-Keeping a horse moving helps to gently cool it down by allowing blood and oxygen to keep moving trapped heat out of the horses muscles.
+It takes around fifteen minutes to ride a horse out and around the track.
+Back at the barn, a team of grooms will not only get the horse ready to go out but upon a horses return, the same team untacks, washes off the sweat, and hooks the horse up to a clothesline-type of merry-go-round, more simply known as a hot walker.
+This mechanical device can walk up to four horses a time and is an important step after a horse trains.
+By keeping a horse moving, it allows the horse to gently cool keeping blood and oxygen moving trapped heat out of the horses muscles.

 Elliott lives in Kentucky but is rarely home.
 “May be two or three times a year,” he said.
 Otherwise, he is moving from track to track following the season.
 The 2023 season is his fourth racing at Sam Houston Race Park.
 Riding for trainer Steve Asmussen keeps bringing him back.
 By wins, Asmussen is the top trainer in North America.
 Elliot has also racked up an impressive amount of wins in his career.
 Almost five thousand five hundred and counting.
 However, he said his 2004 Kentucky Derby win riding Smarty Jones is the highlight by a long shot.